 Brexit as a whole will be enormously complicated.
 Laws and measures related to fisheries and environment are complex areas in themselves.

-Before the recent election, we made our recommendations clear with this letter, sent to all major UK political parties shortly after the snap election was called.
+We made our recommendations clear with this letter, sent to all major UK political parties shortly after last year’s snap election (June 2017)

-We are calling on the governments of the UK and devolved nations to:
+What are we calling on the governments of the UK and devolved nations?

-- Complete an ecologically coherent network of well-managed marine protected areas in UK seas.
-Marine protected areas need to be well managed, with fishing and other activities restricted where they could be damaging.
+Complete an ecologically coherent network of well-managed marine protected areas in UK seas, with fishing and other activities restricted where they could be damaging.

-- Ensure that UK fisheries are underpinned by essential elements of sustainable fisheries management.
-Read the briefing we collaborated on with the Greener UK.
+Ensure that UK fisheries are underpinned by essential elements of sustainable fisheries management.
+Read the briefing we collaborated on with the Greener UK coalition.

 Actions you can take